expo/eas-cli/RELEASING.md

 - If there are any entries in the "🛠 Breaking changes" section, bump the MAJOR version.
 - Otherwise, if there are any entries in the "🎉 New features", bump the MINOR version.
 - Otherwise, bump the PATCH version.

-## Updating EAS CLI version on EAS Build

-The release process promotes the new version to staging.
-After verifying it works there, you can promote it to production with `npm dist-tag add eas-cli@{version} latest-eas-build`.